JAIN2309/cctv_detector_yolomodel/README.md

 > 🔍 AI-powered surveillance system detecting desk absence and mobile usage in CCTV feeds using **YOLOv8n**.
 It saves privacy-protected snapshots and structured event logs for monitoring and analysis.

 ---

-## 🎥 Live Demo

-**(Suggestion: Record a short GIF of the detector running and place it here.
-This is the most important part of your README!)**

-``

-*A brief demo showing real-time detection of 'person' (present/absent) and 'cell phone' usage with blurred faces.*

----